Annashuo/blog_source/blog/source/_posts/database-system-review03.md

 ##### Page directory
 Maintain special pages that tracks the location of the data pages in the database files.
 The directory also records the number of free slot per page.

-The DBMS has to make sure that the directory pages are in sync with the daya pages.
+The DBMS has to make sure that the directory pages are in sync with the data pages.

 ![](https://github.com/Annashuo/hello-world/blob/master/page-directory.png?raw=true)